seppmail/SEPPmail365/Readme.md

 **NOTE for PRODUCTION ENVIRONMENTS: Always procect the traffic with TLS and do not use Self-Signed Certificates !**

 The CmdLet Set-SM365Connectors is just an alias to New-SM365Connectors.
 Using Set-SM365Connectors just recreates the connectors based on new parameter settings with one Appliance.
-If you need more advanced configurations for your connectors like multiple IP Addresses or a SEPPmail Cluster, add this configuration after the initial creation in the UI or with the native PowerShell CmdLets.
+If you need more advanced configurations for your connectors like multiple IP addresses or a SEPPmail cluster, add this configuration after the initial creation in the UI or with the native PowerShell CmdLets.

 ### Adapt to Exchange Online Features

 #### Anti-SPAM IP Whitelisting

 Exchange Online allows it now to add IP Addresses in a Whitelist (Hosted Connection Filter Policy), that makes our previous SPF Rules unneccesary.
 Beginning from version 1.2 **we add the SEPPmail to this list by default**.
-This tells Exchange online, that everything coming from SEPPmail is trusted (as it was scanned by M365 Defenders already).
-This policy is - as far as we investigated available for Exchange Online Plans 1 and 2 (and hopefully its successors).
-When using the -Option "NoAntiSpamWhiteListing" Parameter in New-SM365Connectors, this behavior can be surpressed.
+This tells Exchange Online, that everything coming from SEPPmail is trusted (as it was scanned by M365 Defenders already).
+This policy is - as far as we investigated - available for Exchange Online Plans 1 and 2 (and hopefully its successors).

+To surpress this behavior use the -Option "NoAntiSpamWhiteListing" Parameter in New-SM365Connectors.
-(Thanks to Alexander Tschanz from Smart-IT Swizerland for this hint)
+(Thanks to Alexander Tschanz from Smart-IT Swizerland for this hint!)

 ### No SPF Rules anymore

-The SPF Mailflow-rules which we used so far as a workaround to avoid SPAM are dremoved.
+The SPF mailflow-rules which we used so far as a workaround to avoid SPAM are removed.

 ### No EFSKIP connection parameters in Connectors